microspectrometer/dev-kit-2020/README.md

       able to detect when there is a byte to read

 ## track progress by lib
-### Ft1248
-- [x] Ft1248
+### [x] Ft1248
 - 28 unit tests
 - 26 functions
     - 7 API functions for Usb
     - 19 plumbing functions
         - some legitimate plumbing, i.e., low-level functionality that is occassionally useful
         - some only exposed for tests
     - 0 private functions
         - I was learning how to mock while writing this lib, so I exposed everything for mocking!
 - 0 embedded system tests (Usb is the API)
 - [ ] TODO: decide if applications using lib `Usb` need to include lib `Ft1248`
     - final application definitely needs to include `Ft1248-Hardware.h`
     - but does it need to include `Ft1248.h`?
-### Usb
-- [x] Usb
+### [x] Usb
 - 17 unit tests
 - 5 API functions
 - 0 private functions (Usb is the API for Ft1248)
 - 6 embedded system tests
-### Spi
+### [x] Spi
-- [ ] Spi
 - 16 unit tests
 - 17 functions
     - 5 API
     - 2 plumbing to wrap AVR asm macros
     - 10 private
         - not counting private implementations for public function pointers
 - break down by Master and Slave
 - SpiMaster
     - 11 unit tests
+    - 10 embedded system tests
+        - 8 manual embedded system tests
-        - 2 embedded system tests
+        - 2 automated embedded system tests
+            - tests run on power-up
+            - read tests on a USB host by reading all available bytes on the USB port
+            - automated tests use lib Usb, so these only run on the `simBrd`
     - 2 API functions
 - SpiSlave
     - 5 unit tests
+    - 9 embedded system tests
+        - 5 embedded system tests showing application examples
         - 4 embedded system tests
     - 3 API functions
     - 2 plumbing functions
         - one function to wrap each AVR asm macro
-- [ ] UartSpi
+### [x] UartSpi
+- 12 unit tests
+- 21 functions
+    - 2 API
+    - 1 plumbing to wrap AVR asm delay loop
+    - 18 private
+        - not counting private implementations for public function pointers
+### LisIo
 - [ ] Lis-io
-- [ ] I2c
+### ReadWriteBits
 - [x] ReadWriteBits
     - 10 tests
     - 5 functions
+### DebugLed
 - [x] DebugLed for one LED
     - 2 tests
     - 9 functions